dntoll/1DV608/Assignments/Assignment_4/TestCases.md

 ###Input:
  * Test Case 1.1 Navigate to site.
- * Press "Register new user"
+ * Press "Register a new user"

 ###Output:
  * The text "Not logged in", is shown.